pratyushvshah/TheGroundFloor/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is aimed towards creating a fast, secure, lightweight CLI for texting your friends.
+TheGroundFloor™ is aimed towards creating a fast, secure, lightweight CLI for texting your friends.
 No more Mr. Zuckerberg stealing your data.
 The project makes use of multi-threading and PostgreSQL to send and receive messages from 2 clients.

 ### Features